 The ratio of a loan to the value of an asset as determined by the formula of loan balance divided by the market value of the asset securing the loan.

-Also known as a “mom-and-pop", a local tenant is a small scale company with a narrow footprint typically limited to a single market.
+Local tenant, also known as a “mom-and-pop", is a small scale company with a narrow footprint typically limited to a single market.

 A low-income community census tract has an individual poverty rate of at least 20% and median family income up to 80% percent of the area median [Section 45D(e)].